Action Man – or Man of Action?

 He is caught up with getting promotion, putting one over the other news anchor, having a bigger apartment, having more money, having things all go his way.
 When his girlfriend tries to comfort him, he spurns her and accuses her of making him feel guilty.
 He’s like a big baby.
 Too many blokes act this way.

 So how do we keep it real in being a bloke?
-There’s so much to learn?
-Bible is a good place to turn, we can look at the life of Jesus, and other Biblical characters.
+There’s so much to learn but God helps us.
+The Bible is a good place to turn.
+We can look at the life of Jesus and other Biblical characters, watch on and learn from them.

 Study on Jesus – his character.